 Boys and girls are safe and valued, well cared for by their families, and participating in their communities as agents of transformation.

-- We worked with community advocacy groups, community advocates, and protection networks to promote child rights and protection, as well as be able to identify and report cases of abuse.
+- We worked with community advocacy groups and protection networks to promote child rights and protection, as well as to report cases of abuse.

 Healthy Children and Families